Skip to main content

 What "Suspend" Means in This Context

-The statute defines "suspend" clearly: it means the borrower is forbidden from increasing or incurring any additional debt on the revolving line of credit.
+The statute defines "suspend" clearly: the borrower is forbidden from increasing or incurring any additional debt on the revolving line of credit.
 The existing balance remains, but no new draws are allowed during the suspension period.
+This section shall suspend the revolving line of credit against real property for the full 45-day window.

 This applies to any secured lender, whether they hold a mortgage, a deed of trust, or another security interest in the property.

-Importantly, this statute does not affect foreclosure proceedings, trustee sales, or seller forfeiture rights under an agreement for sale.
+The statute does not affect foreclosure proceedings, trustee sales, or seller forfeiture rights under an agreement for sale.
 Those processes operate independently.

 A. A secured lender under a revolving line of credit against real property shall suspend the revolving line of credit for a minimum of forty-five days on receipt of a request for a payoff demand statement as defined in section 33-715 from an escrow agent who is licensed pursuant to title 6, chapter 7.
 B. This section shall not be construed to validate, invalidate or otherwise affect the foreclosure of a mortgage, the exercise of a trustee's power of sale or the exercise of a seller's right to a forfeiture under an agreement for sale of real property.
 C. For the purposes of this section: 1.
 "Revolving line of credit" means an open end revolving loan that is established pursuant to a written agreement between a borrower and a lender in which the lender agrees to lend the borrower money on a continuing basis for as long as the outstanding principal amount owed by the borrower does not exceed a specified amount.
 2. "Secured lender" means any one of the following: (a) A mortgagee on a mortgage. (b) A beneficiary on a deed of trust. (c) A person who holds or retains legal title to real property as security for financing the purchase of the real property under an agreement for sale of real property. (d) A person who holds or retains a security interest in real property to secure the repayment of a loan. (e) The authorized agent of those listed in this paragraph.
 3. "Suspend" means to forbid the borrower from increasing or incurring any additional debt on the revolving line of credit.